PeepTheMoon/pokedex-2/src/questions.md

 Quetsions:
 url search bar -- text entered doesn'y populate search bar

-refactored search components.
-The search is not getting type, only name.  returns an empy array from fetchedData on type.

-prev and next buttons no longer are working
+prev and next buttons no longer are working, and they're rendered twice on the page.
+Not sure why

 To do: